jonathanhogg/flitter/docs/language.md

 matching arguments will be bound to `null`.
 The result of evaluating all body expressions will be returned as a single vector to the caller.

-Functions may only be declared at the top-level of a program and so cannot be nested within another function definition.
-Functions may refer to names defined above the function definition at the top level.
-These will be captured at definition time.
-Thus rebinding a name later in the same scope will be ignored.
+Functions may be declared anywhere in a program including within another function definition.
+Functions may refer to names defined outside of the function definition at the top level.
+The values of these names will be captured at definition time and so rebinding a name later in the same scope will be ignored.
 For example:

 ```flitter
 let x=10